 Corporate also told her that they’d set up a Facebook page for her.
 What about Instagram, Twitter and LinkedIn?
 Guess not.
 She was on her own.

 I explained to her all the work that was involved.
 She wants to learn everything so that she can properly supervise her manager and staff when it comes to social media marketing.
+Smart.

 How Local Brick-and-Mortars can Get Found on Google Maps

-For locations that want people to come to their place of business, they have to set up a Google My Business account.
+For locations that want people to come to their place of business, they have to set up a Google Business profile account.
 This will literally put you on Google Maps.
 If not, when someone searches for (what your have to offer) “near me”, you won’t come up.

 This is HUGE!
 Encourage customers to take pictures or videos with their phones then tag your business.